Tag: Setting Boundaries

 You’re no different.

-When you get crystal clear on what keeps you strong, draw a line in the sand so you don’t exhaust it.
+When you get crystal clear on what keeps you recharged, draw a line in the sand so you don’t exhaust it.

 No more over-giving.
 No more over-accommodating.
 No more over-serving.